Parenting Archives | Page 2 of 11 | Rice Psychology

 If Your Child is Moody, Then it May be Time for a Break from the Screen

-Consider the following story as it relates to this week’s topic.
 When our kids’ school switched to online learning, I thought it’d be for a short time.
 Now their school has extended it for the rest of the year, and I’m noticing just how much time they spend on their laptops and phones.
 At first, it was no big deal since they have nothing of great importance to do here at home other than schoolwork.
 But now my husband and I have noticed that they have even less motivation than usual and are often more bad-tempered.
-I think it has to...
+I think it has to do with all the time they spend online, especially playing...

 Read More